Construction Document Management: End Drawing Chaos

 Productivity Loss

 Project managers spend 5-15 hours per week searching for documents.
-Studies indicate that 13% of total work time is spent searching for project data—roughly £650,000 in lost productivity on a £5 million, two-year project.
+Studies indicate that 13% of total work time is spent searching for project data, roughly £650,000 in lost productivity on a £5 million, two-year project.

 The average construction project generates over 10,000 documents: drawings, specifications, RFIs, submittals, change orders, photos, test certificates, and more.
 Without systematic construction document management, this mountain becomes a liability.

 Most document chaos is preventable.
-It's not a technology problem—it's a process problem that construction document management technology can solve.
+It’s not a technology problem, it’s a process problem that construction document management technology can solve.
 Implementing proper construction document management systems addresses the root causes of version control failures and information silos.

 What Construction Document Management Means